Role of Scripps College Responsible Employees

 Of course, in an emergency, call 911 or call Campus Safety at (909) 607-2000.

-Here is a link to the At a Glance: Role of Scripps Title IX Responsible Employees card.
-You may also contact the Title IX Coordinator for copies of this card to keep at your desk.
+Here is a link to the At a Glance: Responsible Employee At A Glance Role of Scripps Responsible Employees card.

 Explain Your Role

-It’s hard for people to communicate about a situation involving a Title IX Matter.
+It’s hard for people to communicate about a situation involving sexual harassment.
 People may feel embarrassed or ashamed, blame themselves, fear that family will find out, or fear being ostracized socially, among other barriers.
 When individuals decide to share such difficult information, they need as much control over next steps as possible.
-REs bolster this sense of control by letting the person know before (if possible) or immediately after the disclosure of a Title IX Matter they have to report to the Title IX coordinator.
+REs bolster this sense of control by letting the person know before (if possible) or immediately after the disclosure of a matter they have to report to the Title IX Coordinator.

-An example: “I’m sensing you might want to tell me/have just told me about a sensitiveand personal Title IX Matter.
-Please understand that I must share what I learn about such matters with the Title Office.”
+An example: “I’m sensing you might want to tell me/have just told me about a sensitive and personal Title IX Matter.
+Please understand that I must share what I learn about such matters with the Title IX Office.”

 Listen, Don’t Lead